HOW TO WRITE A KILLER PHOTOGRAPHY BRIEF / PROPOSAL FOR A PHOTO SHOOT

 1. Set clear objectives and goals on your proposal

-You want photos for a specific reason.
-A creative brief will let your photographer know the exact reasons you want photos and the things you are going to do the photos.
-You should write exactly what you want to achieve (goals-objectives) when promoting your new photos.
+You want photos for a specific reason!
+A creative brief will let your photographer know the exact reasons you want creative images and photos and the exact actions/activities you will be using your new imagery for.

 Before approaching your preferred photographer, please have clear the answers to the below questions:

 - What do I want people to feel when watching my new set of photos?

 - How unique the new photos need to be to stand out from the millions already published on the internet, social media, blogs, print (newspaper/magazines/journals), billboards and any other channels?